Treats hypothyroidism. Also treats an enlarged thyroid gland (goiter) and thyroid cancer.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine in the morning on an empty stomach.
-Wait at least a half hour (30 minutes) before you eat any food.
+Wait at least 30 minutes to 1 hour before you eat any food.

 - If this medicine is being given to a baby or a small child, you can crush the tablet and mix it in a small amount (1 to 2 teaspoons) of water.
 This mixture can be given by spoon or dropper.
 Do not mix the tablet with any other liquid except water, unless your doctor says it is okay.
 Do not store the mixture.
 If you do not give the medicine right after it is mixed, throw the medicine away.